Fewer counterfeits in circulation Strong trend decline in counterfeit banknotes

-For 2017, the distribution of counterfeits across the denominations was as follows:
+The distribution of counterfeits across the denominations in 2011 was as follows.

 Recognising counterfeit banknotes

-Raised print on the front of the banknotes can be identified by touch.
+- For example, raised print on the front of the banknotes (“BCE ECB EZB EKT EKP” near the top edge) can be identified by touch.

 - The hologram images change when the banknote is tilted.

-When checking a suspect banknote, it is advisable to compare it with one that is known to be genuine, such as a banknote withdrawn from an ATM.
+When checking a suspect banknote, it is advisable to compare it with one that is known to be genuine, for example a banknote withdrawn from an ATM.

-Checking banknotes using a magnifying glass, counterfeit detector marker or an ultraviolet lamp does not always produce a clear-cut test result.
-It is therefore better to combine the use of these tools with a check of other security features.
+Checking banknotes using a magnifying glass, counterfeit detector marker or an ultraviolet lamp does not always produce a clear test result.
+It is therefore better to combine use of these tools with a check of other security features.

-Counterfeits were identified in only the three highest denominations, and their incidence in 2017 was as follows.
+Counterfeits were identified in only the three highest denominations and were distributed in 2011 as follows.

-At roughly 14,000, the number of counterfeit coins in the second half of 2017 was lower than the figure registered in the first six months of the year (around 18,500).
+At 25,243, the number of counterfeit coins in the second half of 2011 was even lower than that registered in the first half (27,480 counterfeit coins).

 Checking coins for authenticity

-Counterfeits generally differ slightly in colour from genuine coins.
+- Counterfeits generally have a colour which differs slightly from genuine coins.

-Genuine €1 and €2 coins are only slightly magnetic.
-They are attracted to magnets but can be removed again with very little effort.
+- Genuine €1 and €2 coins are only slightly magnetic.
+They remain attracted to magnets but can be removed again with a minimum of effort.
 Counterfeit coins, on the other hand, are usually either non-magnetic or are strongly attracted to magnets.

-Through its branch network, the Bundesbank provides training courses free of charge to the banking industry, retailers and any other interested parties.
+Through its branch network, the Bundesbank provides training courses free of charge for the banking industry, retailers and any other interested parties.
 Participants are given typical counterfeits to test using the “feel, look and tilt” method.
-Contact details for the branches may be found on the Bundesbank's website.
+Contact details for the branches may be found on the Bundesbank's website ("internal links").

 To ensure that important information concerning people who pass counterfeits is not lost, the Bundesbank strongly advises you to immediately notify the police of counterfeit banknotes and coins and to hand these in to the police.